tgfrerer/island/plan.md

 # TODO

-- encoder should receive current swapchain dimensions if not explicitly set renderpass dimensions exist, otherwise renderpass dimensions
-- encoder should have getter for its own dimensions
 - ecoder should automatically set default viewport and scissors to its own dimensions.
 - examples should use swapchain dimensions to calculate camera, not window